This is an official version.

 3.1 (1) A licence remains in effect, subject to the filing of annual reports and payment of an annual fee as prescribed by the minister, and subject to the requirements of the Act and regulations, until it is suspended or cancelled under this Act.

-(2) Notwithstanding subsection (1), the minister may issue a licence for a period of time the minister considers appropriate.
+(2) Notwithstanding subsection (1), the registrar may issue a licence for a period of time the registrar considers appropriate.

 4. (1) A person shall not act as a seller or otherwise sell, offer to sell or arrange the sale of a prepaid funeral contract or prepaid funeral service unless that person holds a licence issued under section 3 and is acting in accordance with this Act.